nicod-man/thesis/README.md

 	git clone https://github.com/nicod-man/thesis.git

-Since it is made up with submodules, cloning the repo will automatically downoad all the needed submodules.
+The repository is made up with submodules, therefore cloning it will download all the needed submodules.

 To create images and run all the containers, launch the script: